PSSRA/pssra.github.io/content/join/bylaws.md

 If the elected individual has lost eligibility to be in their position on grounds of a change in qualifications as determined by this Chapter or by the Socialist Rifle Association, their removal shall be effective immediately upon majority approval of the remainder of the CCC.

 If the elected individual is being charged with a violation of their office or the bylaws, at least two weeks will be given for the membership and committee to prepare.
 During the next eligible meeting, the membership will review all evidence presented and vote on removal.
 Removal will require a two thirds affirmative vote.
+For National Offices of the CCC, only national organization members will participate in the removal vote.

 ### SUBSECTION TWO: APPOINTED OFFICERS